covalt-ta/fuuun_ramen/README.md

 - belongs_to_active_hash :category
 - belongs_to             :admin
 - has_one_attached       :image
-- has_many               :basket_products, dependent: :destroy
-- has_many               :order_record_products, dependent: destroy
 - has_many               :comments
 - has_many               :likes
+- has_many               :product_toppings, dependent: :destroy

 ### ActiveHash
 - Category